Skip to content

 Menu

-Estimate iron intake from plant-based foods and learn how to pair them with Vitamin C to maximize absorption for optimal energy and health.
+Track iron intake from plant-based foods and learn how to pair them with vitamin C-rich sources to maximize absorption for optimal energy and health.

 ⚠️ IMPORTANT MEDICAL DISCLAIMER

-This tool is for **informational purposes ONLY** and is **NOT a substitute for medical advice or treatment.** Symptoms like fatigue or weakness can be signs of iron-deficiency anemia, a serious medical condition.
-You must consult with a qualified doctor for a blood test and a proper diagnosis.
+This tool is for informational and educational purposes ONLY and is NOT a substitute for professional medical advice, diagnosis, or treatment.
+Symptoms like fatigue or weakness can be signs of iron-deficiency anemia, a serious medical condition requiring blood tests and proper diagnosis from a qualified doctor.
 Never take iron supplements unless directed by your physician, as excess iron can be toxic.
+Always consult your healthcare provider before making significant dietary changes.

 Total Iron